 Install-WindowsUpdate -KBArticleID KB2267602 -ForceInstall

-You can do a lot more with PSWindowsUpdate module for PowerShell.
-For example, you can plan and schedule the downloading and installing of updates, which may be perfect in our update routine.
-Install Windows Updates silently :) See Get-Help Install-WindowsUpdate
+You can do a lot more with PSWindowsUpdate module for PowerShell, like planning, dowloading and installing of updates.
+This may be perfect in your update routine.
+Install Windows Updates silently 🙂 See Get-Help Install-WindowsUpdate

 command argument.